Abe faces awkward Trump summit on North Korea amid plummeting support in Japan

 One major concern in Tokyo is that a US future deal with North Korea could result in Pyongyang retaining missiles which can target Japan.

-Speaking in parliament last week, Abe said an agreement to abolish North Korea's intercontinental ballistic missile (ICBM) capabilities "has no meaning for Japan."
+Speaking in Parliament last week, Abe said an agreement to abolish North Korea's intercontinental ballistic missile (ICBM) capabilities "has no meaning for Japan."

 He said he would call on Trump to push North Korea to "also abandon short and intermediate-range missiles that put Japan within range."

-However, speaking before the Senate Foreign Relations Committee Thursday, Trump's pick for new secretary of state, Mike Pompeo, said while the US would continue to defend Japan, the point of the Trump-Kim summit was "to address the nuclear threat to the United States."
+However, speaking before the Senate Foreign Relations Committee on Thursday, Trump's pick for new secretary of state, Mike Pompeo, said while the US would continue to defend Japan, the point of the Trump-Kim summit was "to address the nuclear threat to the United States."

-"Even South Korea is struggling to get its voice heard as the denuclearisation push increasingly becomes a US-China-North Korean discussion," Innes-Ker said.
+"Even South Korea is struggling to get its voice heard as the denuclearization push increasingly becomes a US-China-North Korean discussion," Innes-Ker said.

 "It is not clear that any party is sidelining Japan as a conscious move, but they are certainly not reaching out to include it, and its priorities could get pushed down the list as a result."